googlefonts/variable-components-spec/variable-components-spec.md

 - composite itself can become a variable glyph (whether as a “normal” glyph, or
 - referenced as a Variable Component by another glyph)

-We use the composites/components mechanism from the ‘glyf’ table, so some of these values are already taken care of: the base glyph ID and the offset.
+We use the composites/components mechanism from the `glyf` table, so some of these values are already taken care of: the base glyph ID and the offset.

-Components in the ‘glyf’ table can optionally specify a scale value, or x/y scale values, or a 2×2 transformation matrix, but we chose not to use these for several reasons:
+Components in the `glyf` table can optionally specify a scale value, or x/y scale values, or a 2×2 transformation matrix, but we chose not to use these for several reasons:

 - Scale factors (and matrix values) are Fixed2Dot14, meaning they are limited to the range -2.0..+2.0, which is a problem for some use cases.
-- ‘gvar’ only supports interpolation of the component offset values, not of the
+- `gvar` only supports interpolation of the component offset values, not of the
 - ‘scale values or the matrix.
 - To interpolate 2×2 transformation matrices in a useful way is non-obvious and
 - non-trivial, even when decomposing into scale, rotations and skew values.